 Cyber liability is quickly becoming a major concern for New York businesses looking to protect their clients’ information.
 Hackers are targeting NY small businesses because their computer defenses are often easier to crack than Fortune 500 companies.

-The Murray Group‘s NY business insurance team has worked very hard to find a basket of New York insurance carriers with an expertise in cyber liability.
+The Murray Group‘s NY business insurance team has worked very hard to find the most competitive of New York insurance carriers with an expertise in cyber liability.

 Cyber Liability Insurance

-For any NY business that communicates and transacts business over the internet, cyber liability is crucial to sustainability.
+For any NY business that communicates and transacts business over the internet and/or holds personal data on clients, cyber liability is crucial to sustainability.
 Even if you don’t transact business online and just keep credit card numbers or personal information of clients on a server or computer hard drive connected to the Internet, you could be at risk.

 An aggressive attack from a cyber criminal can shut down operations for minutes, hours, or even days and potentially expose proprietary or private client information.

 When your business is internet based, your biggest liability concern is NOT slip and fall accidents.
 It’s network attacks and the loss of digital assets.

 Most network & cyber liability insurance policies include a number of coverages providing insurance against both first and third party loss.

 (disclaimer: Please remember that coverage can vary drastically from carrier to carrier even if the policy is similarly named.
 Please contact a Murray Group representative by calling (518) 456-6688 or click here to email about the unique risks effecting your NY business before purchasing a policy of this nature.)